Extra patrols carried out after sex attack in north-east park - Evening Express

 Extra patrols carried out after sex attack in north-east park

-Officers have carried out high-visibility patrols following a sexual assault in a north-east park.
+Police have carried out extra patrols following an alleged sexual assault in a north-east park.

-Police are following a positive line of inquiry but are continuing to appeal for information following the incident, which left the woman shaken, but uninjured.
+Police are following a positive line of inquiry but have made another appeal for information following the incident which left the woman shaken but uninjured.

-Anyone who was in the area, or captured dash cam footage near the park between 11pm on Thursday and 1.30am on Friday is asked to come forward.
+Anyone who was in the area, or captured dashcam footage near the park between 11pm on Thursday and 1.30am on Friday, has been urged to come forward.

-Officers are also looking to speak to a man, aged in his twenties of slim build and between 5ft 7ins and 6ft tall.
+Officers also want to speak to a man aged in his 20s, of slim build and between 5ft 7in and 6ft tall.

 Detective Inspector David Howieson said: “I would like to thank all those who have assisted with our investigation so far and would also continue to ask anyone with information which hasn’t been provided to police yet to get in touch.